EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 - **Streamline Quality Checks:** Containerised tooling such as SonarQube, Bandit, and Sphinx, integrated into automated pipelines.
 - **Measure Performance:** Tools and methods to test and optimise workflow execution performance.

+!!! warning "Important"
-> **Important:** Application Quality's web portal and API validate OIDC tokens themselves against the Keycloak realm's discovery endpoint, so IAM/OIDC works under either **APISIX** or **NGINX** ingress.
+    Application Quality's web portal and API validate OIDC tokens themselves against the Keycloak realm's discovery endpoint, so IAM/OIDC works under either **APISIX** or **NGINX** ingress.
 The optional **SonarQube** add-on is the exception: its `/sonarqube` routing in this guide uses an APISIX `ApisixRoute`, so SonarQube requires APISIX regardless of whether IAM is enabled.
 The configuration script fails early if SonarQube is enabled under NGINX.

 ---